partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Clock: It would appear that somehow, we have been dropped into the middle of a picture book...

-Earb: Who...
+Muku: Who...
 Who's over there-mon!?

 A long time ago, in a far-off land, there was an astonishingly beautiful princess by the name of Snow White.
 This princess was so beautiful that each day, she would get carried away and do just as she pleased.